-In April 2016 Hanson established the Lysterfield Quarry Community Reference Group (CRG), which comprises 13 community members that meet every two to three months.
+In April 2016 Hanson established the Lysterfield Quarry Community Reference Group (CRG).

-The purpose of developing the group was to expand the community’s knowledge of quarry operations and provide an opportunity for the community to contribute to future planning at the site.
-The CRG gives residents an opportunity to ask questions and get information about the operation of the quarry.
+The purpose of the group is to expand the community’s knowledge of quarry operations and provide an opportunity for the community to contribute to future planning at the site.
+The CRG gives residents an opportunity to ask questions and access information about the operation of the quarry.

-For information about how to join the Lysterfield Quarry CRG or for any enquiries about the quarry’s operations, please contact Hanson directly.
+For more information about how to join the Lysterfield Quarry CRG or any enquiries, please visit the Hanson website or contact Hanson directly:

 Nick James — Quarry Manager